qpdf/qpdf/manual/cli.rst

    objects.

-   This flag is ignored for linearized files and has the effect of causing objects in the new file to be written in order by object ID from the original file.
+   This flag is ignored for linearized files and has the effect of causing objects in the new file to be written ordered by object ID from the original file.
 This does not mean that object numbers will be the same since qpdf may create stream lengths as direct or indirect differently from the original file, and the original file